9 Feb 2022 – 15 May 2022A major retrospective of the legendary artist’s late-career fascination with fabric and textiles

 - There are also lots of bus routes with stops 2-5 minutes from our venues.
 For more information on getting here by road, rail or river.

-You must book your tickets online in advance.
+We recommend booking your tickets online in advance.
 If you are a Member or supporter, please book your ticket online (details of how to book these tickets are below).

 Once you’ve booked, we’ll send you an e-ticket.
 There’s no need to print your e-ticket – just show your phone to our hosts on entry to the gallery.